Qing dynasty coinage: Iron cash coins

 During the second month of the year 1854 the government of the Qing dynasty supplemented the already debased coinage system with iron cash coins.
 The intrinsic value of iron cash coins was substantially lower than that of even the copper-alloy Zhiqian and Daqian.
 The aim the government had with the introduction of iron cash coins was to provide small change for a market that highly demanded it, as the Chinese market was already flooded with large denomination cash coinage and the Zhiqian 1 wén cash coins) by this point had become a rarity.

 The denominations of the newly introduced iron cash coins included 1 wén, 5 wén, and 10 wén.
-The intrinsic value of the 1 wén iron cash coin represented a debasement of 70% compared to the copper-alloy 1 wén Zhiqian.
+Disregarding manufacturing costs, the intrinsic value of the 1 wén iron cash coin represented a debasement of 70% compared to the copper-alloy 1 wén Zhiqian.
 The market price of iron in 1854 was 40 wén (in Zhiqian) per catty.
 A catty of iron could be cast into 133 1 wén iron cash coins, or 66 5 wén iron cash coins (which would have a total nominal value of 330 wén), or 53 10 wén iron cash coins (which would have a total nominal value of 530 wén).
-Disregarding the cost of manufacturing the Chinese itself, a 1 wén iron cash coin indicated a debasement of 70%.
 Iron cash coins were easily produced with iron scrap, which on the market cost 15 wén per catty in 1854.

 While initially iron cash coins were mainly minted by the Ministry of Revenue mint and Ministry of Public Works mint in Beijing, afterwards the government of the Qing dynasty established a specific iron cash coins mint, known as the iron cash office (鐵錢局).
 The iron cash office also stored the iron cash coins.
 While the actual production numbers of iron cash coins remains unclear because of the limited entries about them in the records maintained by the Qing treasury, Peng Xinwei estimated, based on information he had gathered from Qing government memorials, that there had been an average annual production of 1,808,160 strings of iron cash coins between the year 1854 and 1855 and an annual production of 1,360,920 strings of iron cash coins during the years 1856 until 1859.